rbrummett/megaedx_v1.3/README.md

 # megaedx
 1.3 is an unstable beta version of this program.
-There are known bugs please see bugs.txt for details, If you do use this program it's recommended you save after each stage and create a patch so that you don't lose progress when editing
+There are known bugs please see bugs.txt for details
+If you do use this program it's recommended you save after each stage and create a patch so that you don't lose progress when editing
 # v1.3:
 -Graphics for items (subtanks, heart tanks, weapon tank, etc.) now display in editor for MMX3 like the other games.